 Couples with inherited chromosome disorders.

-Couples with a family history of serious sex-linked disorders: Couples with a family history of a sex-linked disorder have a 1 in 4 (25%) risk of each pregnancy delivering an affected child (half of all male children).
+Couples with an inherited change on one of the sex chromosomes (X-linked condition): Couples with a family history of an X-linked condition have a 1 in 4 (25%) risk of each pregnancy delivering an affected child (half of all male children).

 Therefore, PGT may be recommended if: